datocms/old-website/src/docs/backups/index.md

 title: Making offline backups
 ---

-Higher tier of DatoCMS offer the ability to generate nightly copies of your content to your own Amazon S3 buckets, but even if you're on lower plans making offline backups is extremely easy.
+Higher tiers of DatoCMS offer the ability to generate nightly copies of your content to your own Amazon S3 buckets, but even if you're on lower plans making offline backups is extremely easy.